edgexfoundry/edgex-docs/docs_src/microservices/application/V3Migration.md

 ### Profiles

 - `PushToCore` profile has been removed.
-Use [WrapIntoEvent](..//BuiltIn/#wrap-into-event) function and publishing to the EdgeX MessageBus instead.
-See [Trigger.PublishTopic](../Triggers/#publishtopic) or [Background Publisher](../ApplicationServiceAPI/#background-publisher-apis) sections for more details on publishing data back to the EdgeX MessageBus.
+Use [WrapIntoEvent](sdk/api/BuiltInPipelineFunctions.md#wrap-into-event) function and publishing to the EdgeX MessageBus instead.
+See [Trigger.PublishTopic](sdk/details/Triggers.md#publishtopic) or [Publish](sdk/api/ApplicationServiceAPI.md#publish) sections for more details on publishing data back to the EdgeX MessageBus.

 ### Custom Profiles

 Custom profiles for App Service Configurable must be migrated in a similar fashion to the configuration for custom application services.
 All configuration that is common to all EdgeX services or all EdgeX Application Services needs to be removed from custom profiles.
 See [Common Service Configuration](../../configuration/CommonConfiguration/) section for details about configuration that is common to all Edgex services.
-See [Application Service Configuration](../GeneralAppServiceConfig) section for details about configuration that is common to all EdgeX Application Services.
+See [Application Service Configuration](Configuration.md) section for details about configuration that is common to all EdgeX Application Services.
 Use the App Service Configurable provided profiles as examples of what configuration is left after removing the common configuration.

 ### Pipeline Configuration